BDC Hamburger Icon

 A micro-influencer will have 1,000 to 100,000 followers.
 A macro-influencer has more than 100,000 followers.
 A micro-influencer should be significantly less expensive to work with than a macro-influencer.

-While micro-influencers may not get your brand the same levels of exposure, their value lies in their credibility and engagement with followers.
-This translates to higher conversion rates, which is how Byer suggests brands should evaluate their influencers, rather than by follower counts.
+While micro-influencers may not get your brand the same level of exposure, their value lies in their credibility and engagement with followers.
+Such a practice translates to higher conversion rates; this is how Byer suggests brands should evaluate their influencers, rather than by follower counts.
 “This will force [influencers] to be more genuine or pay more attention to the audience reaction to brand posts,” he said.

 Experiment with follower levels